 Windows 10 doesn’t include the ability to turn off Automatic Updates.
-You get ‘em whether you want ‘em or not, unless you’re attached to a Windows Update server (WSUS, WUB, or some other variety).
+Unless you go to extraordinary lengths, you get ‘em whether you want ‘em or not, unless you’re attached to a Windows Update server (WSUS, WUB, or some other variety).
 Sometimes life ain’t fair.

 For those of you using Windows 8.1, 8, 7, or Vista, I strongly recommend that you set Windows Automatic Update to “Notify but don’t download.”
 For detailed reasons and an explanation of the options involved, see my Windows Secrets article, New Years resolution: banish automatic updates.